10 backpacking essentials: the ultimate checklist

 Need some new socks?
 Our guide to the best hiking socks can help.

 6. Good food and beverages

 Trail mix is a great snack, and you should always have a hearty helping of your favorite variety at arm’s reach.
 But if you’re backpacking for multiple days, you’ll want to load up your pack with nourishing dehydrated freeze-dried meals.
 These lightweight, cook-in-the-bag meals are simple to make with boiling water and are available in a variety of scrumptious varieties.
 You can buy them in single- or double-serving sizes or opt for multi-day, multi-person packs.
-Something to cook them on is essential too.
-It's also a good idea to bring a hiking flask that will keep the coffee you brew up in the morning hot by the afternoon.
+It's also a good idea to to learn how to make coffee when camping and bring a hiking flask that will keep the coffee you brew up in the morning hot by the afternoon.

 A warm pair of hiking gloves are an absolute backpacking essential.
 Even if it’s sunny and warm during the day, cool weather, rain or a breeze in the morning or at night will make your hands cold.
 If your fingers get cold, you’ll lose the dexterity needed to do nimble tasks related to setting your tent, preparing meals and making coffee in the morning.
 Always make sure you have a heavier pair of gloves to keep your digits warm in the coldest possible temperatures and also provide a good amount of grip.
 You can also wear featherweight liner gloves during the daytime.